izzypt/Inception/README.md

 In contrast, with a virtual machine, everything running inside the VM is independent of the host operating system, or hypervisor.

+What’s fundamentally different with a virtual machine is that at start time, it boots a new, dedicated kernel for this VM environment, and starts a (often rather large) set of operating system processes.
+This makes the size of the VM much larger than a typical container that only contains the application.

 # What is an image?

 A running container uses an isolated filesystem.